 Great Restaurant Ideas and Checklist

-The business brokers with Pacific Business Advisors have represented hundreds of buyers and sellers of businesses, including restaurants, over the last 35 plus years.
-We have also provided consulting services for many restaurant owners and have made many observations that we want to share.
+The business brokers with Pacific Business Advisors have represented hundreds of buyers and sellers of businesses, including many restaurants over the last 35 plus years.
+We have also provided consulting services for numerous restaurant owners and have made many observations that we want to share.

 The following restaurant ideas do not apply to every restaurant.
 Most apply to fine dining restaurants, others to casual dining restaurants, and others to fast food restaurants.